 We have a long established reputation in the Thames Valley for providing expert advice on restructuring, corporate refinancing and insolvency.

-We give practical advice bearing in mind the financial constraints a business may be under and the objectives of the client.
+We give practical advice bearing in mind the financial constraints a business may be under and the objectives of our client.

 We are regularly instructed by insolvency practitioners, funders, charge holders, company directors, debtors, individuals, partnerships and companies on a broad range of insolvency and restructuring issues.

-The group, led by Ian Wood-Smith, consists of lawyers specialising not only in corporate recovery, restructuring and insolvency, but commercial property, employment, commercial contracts and dispute resolution, to ensure that we provide advice which caters for all of our client’s needs.
+The team, led by Ian Wood-Smith, consists of lawyers specialising not only in corporate recovery, restructuring and insolvency, but real estate, employment, commercial contracts and dispute resolution, to ensure that we provide advice which caters for all of our client’s needs.

-Recent instructions received by the Restructuring and Insolvency team have been typically varied including advising on the enforceability of security, submitting administrator appointments at court, resisting winding up proceedings threatened by HMRC, petitioning the court for block transfer orders and hostile administrator appointments (including instructing counsel) and advising both purchasers and administrators on various sales and purchases of businesses in administration including the assignment of intellectual property rights.
+Recent instructions received by the Restructuring and Insolvency team have been typically varied including advising on the enforceability of security, submitting administrator appointments at court, resisting winding up proceedings threatened by HMRC and advising both purchasers and administrators on various sales and purchases of businesses in administration, including the assignment of intellectual property rights.

 There has been a particular focus on intellectual property rights (“IPR”) in our recent instructions.
 We have acted for both purchasers and insolvency practitioners on the assignment of IPR held by companies in administration and liquidation including registered trademarks, copyrights, patents, software, business names, domains and websites.

-Outside of our fee earning work, we have also provided training sessions to firms of investors who are looking for practical advice on the ways they can try to safeguard their investments in insolvency situations, which in turn has led to us receiving an increased number of instructions relating to potential insolvency situations.
+Outside of our fee earning work, we have also provided training sessions to firms of investors who are looking for practical advice on the ways they can try to safeguard their investments in insolvency situations.

-Rising energy prices, inflation and interest rates are placing a strain on businesses resulting in a large increase in corporate insolvencies.
-With further increases predicted in the coming months many businesses will suffer severe cashflow issues and it is now more important than ever that businesses seek advice from specialist professional advisers at an early stage.
+Global politics, rising energy prices, inflation and interest rates are placing a strain on businesses resulting in a large increase in corporate insolvencies.
+With further uncertainty predicted in the coming months many businesses will suffer severe cashflow issues and it is more important than ever that businesses seek advice from specialist professional advisers at an early stage.

-With our links not only with insolvency practitioners but also with banks (understanding the funding available to assist with cashflow issues) we are well placed to assist clients in their efforts to analyse what action is needed to change and adapt to the current circumstances to navigate a path to survive the stress and in some case real distress that they face in this extraordinary time.
+With our links to insolvency practitioners, banks and alternative finance providers (understanding the funding available to assist with cashflow issues), we are well placed to assist clients in their efforts to investigate what action is needed and change their current circumstances to best navigate a path to survive the stress and, in some case, real distress that they face in this extraordinary time.